saman-azhar/llm_career_assistant/project_notes.md

 ---

-## Week 5 – Vector Database Integration & Infrastructure Setup
+## Week 5 – Vector Database Integration & RAG Pipeline Setup

 ### Key Activities

-* **Revisited and validated the preprocessing pipelines** for both job descriptions and resumes to ensure full reproducibility and compatibility across scripts.
-* Conducted integration testing of the three main pipeline components:

-  * `preprocessing_jd.py`
-  * `preprocessing_cv.py`
-  * `semantic_matching.py`
-* Confirmed that cleaned outputs (CSV format) remained consistent in schema and encoding with earlier weeks’ versions.
-* Verified that text normalization, stopword filtering, and lemmatization logic worked correctly across both datasets after code refactoring for modularity.
+* Transitioned from file-based cosine similarity to a **true RAG (Retrieval-Augmented Generation)** architecture using **Qdrant** as the vector database backend.
+* Integrated the **`intfloat/e5-base-v2`** model for embeddings and connected it directly with the **`mistralai/Mistral-7B-Instruct-v0.2`** model for generation.
+* The goal: move beyond static similarity scoring — enabling a system where the LLM dynamically retrieves the most relevant CV–JD context from the vector database before generating responses (cover letters, insights, compatibility feedback, etc.).
+* Confirmed end-to-end data flow:

+  1. Preprocessed CVs and JDs →
+  2. Embedded via `e5-base-v2` →
+  3. Stored in Qdrant (`career_assistant` collection) →
+  4. Retrieved relevant context chunks →
+  5. Fed into **Mistral** for generation.

 ---